X 2 15x 56 Factor

 x = [-b ± √(b² - 4ac)] / 2a

 While this formula works for all quadratic equations, it's less efficient than factoring in cases like x² + 15x + 56 = 0, where factoring is relatively straightforward.
 Applying the quadratic formula here would involve more calculations than necessary.
-However, understanding the quadratic formula is crucial for solving quadratic equations that are difficult or impossible to factor.
+That said, understanding the quadratic formula is crucial for solving quadratic equations that are difficult or impossible to factor.

 Factoring When 'a' is Not Equal to 1